rog555/abnosql/README.md

 }
 ```

 Because no REMOVE event is sent at all without preview change feed mode above - abnosql must first update the item, and then delete it.
-This is also needed for the eventSource / table name to be captured in the event, so unfortunately until Cosmos supports both attributes, update is needed before a delete
+This is also needed for the eventSource / table name to be captured in the event, so unfortunately until Cosmos supports both attributes, update is needed before a delete.
+5 second synchronous sleep is added by default between update and delete to allow CosmosDB to send the update event (0 seconds results in no update event).
+This can be controlled with `ABNOSQL_COSMOS_CHANGE_META_SLEEPSECS` env var (defaults to `5` seconds), and disabled by setting to `0`

 This behaviour is enabled by default, however can be disabled by setting `ABNOSQL_COSMOS_CHANGE_META` env var to `FALSE` or `cosmos_change_meta=False` in table config.  `ABNOSQL_CAMELCASE` = `FALSE` env var can also be used to change attribute names used to snake_case if needed